-- Ministers (Cabinet National Security Committee), led by the Prime Minister who also holds the portfolio of "National Security and Intelligence"; - Chief Executives the various structures which comprise the Officials' Committee for Domestic and External Security Coordination (ODESC), led by the Chief Executive of DPMC who is the "lead official" for the whole National Security System, a role encompassed by the descriptor "Chair of ODESC"; - Senior officials and other officials (Committees, Working Groups and Watch Groups), who work together in formal structures and less formally in pursuit of shared national security objectives.
+- Ministers (Cabinet External Relations and Security Committee): Led by the Prime Minister who also holds the portfolio of "National Security and Intelligence". - Chief Executives: The Officials' Committee for Domestic and External Security Coordination commonly referred to as ODESC is a committee of Chief Executives which manages national security in New Zealand in both its governance and its response mode. - Senior officials and other officials (Committees, Working Groups and Watch Groups), who work together in formal structures and less formally in pursuit of shared national security objectives.